Insulin Can Be Irresistible.

 “…gut bacteria are involved in…metabolic endotoxemia…inflammation, and metabolic disorders.
 This effect could be mediated by a mechanism that could increase gut permeability and enhance LPS absorption.
 Antibiotic treatment significantly lowers plasma LPS levels, gut permeability, and the occurrence of…inflammation, oxidative stress…and metabolic disorders.”

-The antibiotic effects of a daily raw carrot salad and some occasional well cooked mushrooms can also help protect against bacterial overgrowth and related insulin dysregulating effects.
+The antibiotic anti-microbial effects of a daily raw carrot salad and some occasional well cooked mushrooms can also help protect against bacterial overgrowth and related insulin dysregulating effects.

 See more here